British police seize dozens of handguns at Channel Tunnel in biggest ever haul

-LONDON British authorities have seized dozens of handguns at a border check on the French side of the Channel Tunnel in the largest such haul on record, police said on Monday.
+LONDON (Reuters) - British authorities have seized dozens of handguns at a border check on the French side of the Channel Tunnel in the largest such haul on record, police said on Monday.

 The 79 guns were hidden along with ammunition inside engine parts on a trailer on the back of a van.
 Police have charged one man with firearms offences and released without charge six other people, who were with him in the van in the town of Coquelles.